Beneficial Ownership Reporting - Summary of Key Information

 Filing Deadlines

-• Reporting companies that have any changes to previously reported information or discover inaccuracies in previously filed reports must file within 30 days.
+• Any changes or corrections to previously reported information must be reported within 30 days.

 3_Beneficial Owners.png